-While we were in the Philippines I was determined to try some good local food but I have to be really honest and admit that’s not the main reason we decided to eat at Apu Filipino Cuisine Manila, a kind of posh Filipino restaurant we stumbled across in Manila’s City of Dreams.
+While we were in Manila, I was determined to try some good local food but I have to be really honest and admit that’s not the main reason we decided to eat at Apu Filipino Cuisine Manila, a kind of posh Filipino restaurant we stumbled across during our stay at the Fairmont Makati.

 You see, the main attraction was that my sister and I were in fits of laughter making poo jokes about its name.